andygrove/rust-bbb-experiments/README.md

 The first step is to upgrade to the 2015-03-01 official Debian 7.8 image.

-For detailed instructions, visit Derek Molloy's [instructions](http://derekmolloy.ie/write-a-new-image-to-the-beaglebone-black/).
+For detailed instructions, see Derek Molloy's [instructions](http://derekmolloy.ie/write-a-new-image-to-the-beaglebone-black/).
 Here is the brief version for ubuntu.

 Burning the flasher image to an SD card from ubuntu.